Batemans Bay: Arts and culture

-A recent push by digital creatives and artists into Batemans Bay's industrial estate also signals this new chapter.
-Based at the South Tribe and Cultivate Space business and arts incubators, these grass roots non-government centres spawned a thriving and growing community of artists, creatives, freelancers, entrepreneurs and digital nomads.
+River of Art

-On 26 July 2020, the owners of South Tribe and Cultivate Space announced the closure of the centre on their Facebook page, citing difficulties with the COVID-19 pandemic in Australia.
+The annual River of Art festival was founded in 2004.
+As of 2024, the arts festival stretches over 11 days finishing at the end of the October long weekend.
+Supported by the Shire Council and run by a board of volunteers, it includes all forms of visual art as well as performances, music, and creative workshops.

 Sculpture on Clyde

 A ten-day art festival celebrating imagination in 3D, debuted in 2017 as a bold and generous new acquisitive art prize.
 Set along the foreshore of the pristine Clyde River, it is one of Australia's richest 3D art prizes.
 Presented by The Batemans Bay Tourism and Business Chamber, the festival is open to professional, emerging and novice artists worldwide with 2018 prize money to the value of $70,000.
 The inaugural acquisitive prize was won by Dora A. Rognvaldsdottir for Duet.